A timeline of History

 Year I

-Theoretical Courses: Medical Chemistry, Medical Biology, Medical Physics, Human Anatomy with exposure to Fundamentals of Radiology, Clinical Anatomy, Histology, Latin, General Military Training, History of Armenian Civilization, History of Medicine, Academic Armenian, Academic English, Physical Training.
+Theoretical courses: Medical Chemistry, Medical Biology, Medical Physics, Human Anatomy (including Fundamentals of Radiology), Clinical Anatomy, Histology, Latin, General Military Readiness (for military students), History of Armenian Civilization, History of Medicine, Academic Armenian, Academic English, Physical Education.

 Year II